Grace Millane: Police at crime scene in Waitakere Ranges

 "At this stage we are not able to confirm whether Grace has been located at this site."

-Beard said there will be a full road closure of Scenic Drive between the intersection of Mountain Road/Scenic Drive and the Waitakere Reservoir Carpark, from 3pm until 7pm tonight.
+Beard said there will be a full road closure of Scenic Dr between the intersection of Mountain Rd/Scenic Dr and the Waitakere Reservoir Carpark, from 3pm until 7pm tonight.
 Residents will however be given access.

 Earlier today Millane's brother Declan thanked New Zealanders for their thoughts and prayers.